I felt numb.

 - Employee Onboarding

 - Helpdesk Management

-Your process templates can then be run as single-instance checklists which record your progress as they’re worked through.
+Your workflow templates can then be run as single-instance workflows which record your progress as they’re worked through.

 Worried about confidentiality?
 No need to panic!

 Process Street lets you control the permission levels of everyone in your team.
 This means that you have direct (and separate) control over: